ReDI-School/js-berlin-2020-fall/lesson5.md

 }

 // the function sayHello
-// does not require any parameters
+// does not require any values, it has no parameters
 // that is why the parenthesis () are empty. sayHello();
 ```